What are T Levels?

 Secondly, T Levels get students outside the classroom, gaining experience in the real world.
 A built in component of this unique qualification is an 80/20 split between classroom and industry placement.
 That means they spend 45 days of the course on work experience with a relevant industry employer.
 This is a win-win for employers and students.
 Students get valuable, hand-on experience and a chance to test out their newly learned skills in a professional setting, and employers get an early look at new talent coming into the sector.

 As we’ve mentioned above, the key here is research.
 We’re lucky that we live in an educational landscape where there are so many different options.
 When making a qualification choice, you need to look at each type available, assess it based on what subjects are offered, how they fit what and how you want to study, what each option will bring to your career and then make an informed decision.
-It’s a big, often overwhelming thing to make a choice like this, but there’s plenty of help available by registering for one of our open days, or by speaking to our friendly admissions team on 0161 768 9932 (Monday to Friday, 10:00 – 18:00) or by email at [email protected].
+It’s a big, often overwhelming thing to make a choice like this, but there’s plenty of help available by registering for one of our open days.

 Are T Levels replacing BTECs?